bobleesj/learn-swift-with-bob/course/introduction/course-resources.md

 I have attached  articles and references that I use to prepare for this course.
 Feel free to use them to further study on your own which I expect.

 ### Updates
-I share detailed updates with my readers and students on the [Facebook Page](https://facebook.com/bobthedeveloper).
+Lastly, I share detailed updates with my readers and students on the [Facebook Page](https://facebook.com/bobthedeveloper).
 To get to know me as a personal level, you can follow my story on Instagram [@bobthedev](https://instagram.com/bobthedev).

 Let's move on to what's covered in this course.